This is my review of SparkToro, the new software developed by Rand Fishkin and Casey Henry, formerly at Moz.

 As you have noticed, SparkToro uses a set of metrics in the search results, depending on which filter you use.
 Let’s have a closer look at the metrics and what they mean.

-Imagine you search for people frequently talking about “Google Tag Manager”.
+Imagine you search for people that frequently talk about “Google Tag Manager”.

 The website’s section